ostinelli/misultin/README.txt

 CHANGELOG
 ==========================================================================================================

-0.8:
+0.8.1-dev:
+       - added support for websocket draft-hybi-10

-       - Misultin has been redesigned to use supervisor behaviours where appropriate, to be more OTP compliant
+0.8:   - Misultin has been redesigned to use supervisor behaviours where appropriate, to be more OTP
+         compliant
        - added Cookie support
        - added preliminary support multipart/form-data and a file upload example [thanks to Max Lapshin]